sheet848/fuwari-zone/src/content/posts/resume/index.md

 AI analysis takes time, so I added:

 - Step-by-step status updates
 - File validation and previews
 - Clear error states

 Users don’t mind waiting if they know _what’s happening_.

 ---

-## Deployment & Cost Model

-Deployment was simple:

-1. Build the app

-2. Upload to Puter

-3. Click deploy

-The standout benefit? **User-pays model**.
-Each user consumes their own storage and AI quota, so even with thousands of users, my hosting cost remains **zero**—ideal for indie developers and students.

----

 ## Key Takeaways

 - Serverless frontend platforms can eliminate entire backend layers
 - Zustand is a powerful, simpler alternative to Redux for many apps
 - Structured AI prompting is non-negotiable for production use
 - TypeScript pays off massively in medium-to-large projects
 - Polish and UX details separate “working” from “professional”

 ---